Minstrel show: Decline

 Social commentary continued to dominate most performances, with plantation material constituting only a small part of the repertoire.
 This effect was amplified as minstrelsy featuring black performers took off in its own right and stressed its connection to the old plantations.
 The main target of criticism was the moral decay of the urbanized North.
 Cities were painted as corrupt, as homes to unjust poverty, and as dens of "city slickers" who lay in wait to prey upon new arrivals.
 Minstrels stressed traditional family life; stories told of reunification between mothers and sons thought dead in the war.
 Women's rights, disrespectful children, low church attendance, and sexual promiscuity became symptoms of decline in family values and of moral decay.
 Of course, Northern black characters carried these vices even further.
 African-American members of Congress were one example, pictured as pawns of the Radical Republicans.

 By the 1890s, minstrelsy formed only a small part of American entertainment, and, by 1919, a mere three troupes dominated the scene.
+A key cause was rising salary costs, which for the leading companies had risen from $400 a week in the 1860s to $2500 a week in 1912, far too high to be profitable in most cases, especially with the rise of motion pictures, which could easily outcompete the touring minstrel shows on ticket prices.
 Small companies and amateurs carried the traditional minstrel show into the 20th century, now with an audience mostly in the rural South, while black-owned troupes continued traveling to more outlying areas like the West.
 These black troupes were one of minstrelsy's last bastions, as more white actors moved into vaudeville.
-(Community amateur blackface minstrel shows persisted in northern New York State into the 1960s.
-The University of Vermont banned the minstrel-like Kake Walk as part of the winter Carnival in 1969.)
+A survey of nine surviving professional minstrel performers in 1947 found a variety of reasons given for the near-total collapse of professional minstrel shows; the rise of motion pictures and other forms of stage show, the inability to recruit performers for minstrel troupes' gruelling tours, and the difficulty of finding theater bookings at a cost cheap enough to make back.
+None thought changing societal attitudes to race relations played a role in its decline.
+Community amateur blackface minstrel shows persisted in northern New York State into the 1960s.
+The University of Vermont banned the minstrel-like Kake Walk as part of the winter Carnival in 1969.